KHobbs3/website/content/projects/blog.md

 ![](/GWP-bar.png)

-The colours used clearly group data by perceptions (green tones for negative perceptions and red tones for positive) as well as use shading to contrast circumstances.
-Vertical bars allow readers to compare groups accurately and instantaneously - without much background knowledge in statistics.
+The colours used clearly group data by perceptions (green tones for negative perceptions and red tones for positive) and dark/light shading contrasts positive/negative circumstances.
+Vertical bars allow readers to compare groups accurately and instantaneously while requiring little background knowledge in statistics.

-Using the same legend as the map, we can better observe that nations with positive circumstances and positive thinking rate their life quality much higher than those who think positively yet have negative circumstances.

-A contrast to our original scatterplot that suggested positive thinking could improve overall life quality!
+Using the same legend as the map, we can better observe that nations with positive circumstances and positive thinking rate their life quality much higher than those who think positively yet have negative circumstances - *a contrast to our original scatterplot that suggested positive thinking could improve overall life quality!*

-Moving forward, we should be more aware of the possibility that other variables not considered in graphics that show correlations may be involved in the bigger picture before we draw conclusions.
+Moving forward, we should be more aware of the possibility that other variables not considered in correlation graphics may be involved in the story being told by the data before conclusions are drawn.

 ---

 #### Take Away

-We saw how correlation does not imply causation and how misleading representing quantities in a map can be.
+Using the Gallup World Poll results as interpreted by World Happiness Report, we saw how correlation does not imply causation and how misleading representing quantities in a map can be.

 It may seem a little disappointing that the most informative, easily read, and truthful illustration of data can sometimes be as simple as a bar plot; however, with the massive amounts of data circulating our perceptions every day, it is vital that we be presented with information thats representative *at first glance*, for people at all levels of data literacy.